StackExchange/stack-blog/README.md

 ```
 **Adding tags**

 Jekyll has some support for tags, but requires that you do a little bit of work in order to make sure new tags are accomodated.
-All tags that have their own page exist in the `_tags` folder with a very basic markdown file for each tag.
+All tags must have a markdown file named after the tag in the `_tags` folder.
 For example, the `onboarding` tag markdown file `onboarding.md` looks like this:
 ```
 ---
 layout: tag
 slug: onboarding
 ---
 ```
 When writing a new post, you can add space separated tags at the top of the post markdown file.
-Any tags that you include that already have an associated markdown file in the `_tags` folder will get its own page at `/tags/[tag-name]` and will be featured on the homepage.
-However, if you are adding a new tag, make sure that you create the appropriate tag markdown file to include in the `_tags` folder.
+Any tags that already have an associated markdown file in the `_tags` folder will get its own page at `/tags/[tag-name]` and will be featured on the homepage.
+However, if you are adding a new tag, make sure that you create the appropriate markdown file in the `_tags` folder.